 - 9.1 The calculation to determine the individual's contribution will be made in accordance with Section 17 of the Care Act 2014.
 Ref: Guidance Annex B & Annex C - 9.2 In the Financial Assessment an individual's capital and income are considered (unless subject to a disregard) as set out in regulations or guidance. - 9.3 Disregards: These depend on whether the adult is in a care home or receiving care and support in their own home.
-Guidance specifies standard disregards, which must be applied, and discretionary disregards which the Council may choose to apply. - 9.3.1 Standard disregards will be automatically applied by the Financial Assessment team. - 9.3.2 Discretionary disregards will made by the Senior Assessment Officer in consultation with the relevant social work team.
+Guidance specifies standard disregards, which must be applied, and discretionary disregards which the Council may choose to apply. - 9.3.1 Standard disregards will be automatically applied by the Financial Transactions Team. - 9.3.2 Discretionary disregards will made by the Senior Assessment Officer in consultation with the relevant social work team.
 Any dispute will be referred to the relevant Budget Holder. - 9.4 Capital: The Capital Limits set at what point a person is entitled to access Council funding support to meet their eligible needs.
 Below the upper capital limit, a person can seek means-tested funding support from the Local Authority.
 Capital below the lower limit is disregarded in the assessment of what a person can pay.
 Ref: Guidance \$8.12 & Annex B - 9.4.1 An adult with eligible needs and financial assets above the upper capital limit can ask a Council to arrange their care and support on their behalf.
 If the adult's needs are to be met by care in a care home, the Council may choose to meet those needs and arrange the care but is not required to do so.
-In such cases, the Council may apply an administration fee to cover its costs Ref: Guidance S 8.13, 8.56 64 - 9.4.2 For adults who receive care and support in the community, the assessment of their capital must exclude the value of the property which they occupy as their main or only home.
+In such cases, the Council may apply an administration fee to cover its costs Ref: Guidance \$ 8.13, 8.56 64 - 9.4.2 For adults who receive care and support in the community, the assessment of their capital must exclude the value of the property which they occupy as their main or only home.
 Other capital disregards are the same for all types of care and support.
 The Council will charge against all disposable income.
 Ref: Guidance § 8.43 - 9.5 Disability Related Expenditure: We are required to allow a person to keep enough of their disability benefits to pay for necessary disability related costs not met by the council.
-Disability related expenditure is the regular cost of Items or services which service users have little or no choice other than to incur in order to maintain their independence and quality of life (excluding their contribution towards the council funded care). - 9.5.1 The Council will make allowances for the actual cost a service user pays based on evidence of the expenditure. - 9.5.2 The annually produced National Association of Financial Assessment Officers (NAFAO) Standard Guide to Disability Related Expenditure will be applied. - Annual reassessments are completed from April
+Disability related expenditure is the regular cost of Items or services which service users have little or no choice other than to incur in order to maintain their independence and quality of life (excluding their contribution towards the council funded care). - 9.5.1 The Council will usually only make allowances for the actual cost a service user pays based on evidence of the expenditure. - where regular expenses have been declared but no evidence has been provided, a discretionary disregard can be made up to a limited amount (which is reviewed annually and agreed by the Head of Finance) where these costs would reasonably be expected in the individual's circumstances (for example the cost of a regular cleaning or window cleaning service) but where no receipts are available (this may be due to this support being provided by family/friend/neighbour/etc rather than a company or charity).